ksmaheshkumar/ButterflyNet/README.md

   - Twisted is a clusterfuck.
   - asyncio networking is good, but it's very hands-off - ButterflyNet comes with everything needed for a full networking suite.

 All the existing libraries are not, by design, secure.
-ButterflyNet forces TLS with secure settings on your
+You can work around this with SSLContexts - however, ButterflyNet forces TLS with secure settings on your server by default.

 ### Getting started